W. P. Kinsella: Career interruption

 In 1997 Kinsella was involved in a car accident that almost ended his writing career.
 He was struck by a car while walking and suffered a head injury when he hit the ground.
 He did not publish another novel for 14 years.

 In a 1999 interview with the University of Regina's student newspaper, Kinsella explained that he could no longer write as he had lost his ability to concentrate.
 The injury also robbed him of his senses of taste and smell.
 Kinsella said he went from being a Type A personality to Type B. After the accident, he didn't feel like doing the things he had done in his former routine and didn't care.
 He did write book reviews to keep his name before the public.

-Kinsella's 14-year-long hiatus from fiction may also have had economic roots.
-He was cited as an archetypical victim of changes in the publishing industry during the late 1980s, which accelerated during the 1990s, that made it more difficult for well-regarded "mid-list" writers such as Kinsella to remain in print.
-Changes to the U.S. tax code effected by the Tax Reform Act of 1986 discouraged publishers from maintaining inventories of titles in their backlists, as they were taxed on warehoused books.

-This led to the thinning out of backlists and the more rapid remaindering of books.
-The publishing industry underwent a wave of consolidation in the 1990s, as publishers were acquired by big communications companies seeking marketing synergy.
-The new publishing houses poured more capital into higher-paid, best-selling writers and celebrities who could guarantee "hit" books as well as media tie-in novels.
-Mid-list writers with first-rate reputations but mid-range, non-spectacular sales suffered accordingly as they were ignored by the new conglomerates.

-Of the state of the book industry in a 2010 interview with Maclean's Magazine, Kinsella said, "The publishing industry today is just—I couldn't break into the market today if I was just starting out.
+Kinsella also felt that he was a victim of changes in the book industry during this period, saying in a 2010 interview with Maclean's Magazine, "I couldn't break into the market today if I was just starting out.
 The publishing industry is down to a few dozen mainly adventure and romance writers.
 There's still some academic fiction out there, but it has an incredibly small audience.
 Nobody really cares about it."